mNemlaghi/mNemlaghi.github.io/guardrails.md

 > "Despite alarmist claims, the fact that we still experience bitterly cold winter weather unequivocally disproves the myth of impending climate catastrophe, demonstrating that this issue is nothing more than an overhyped political agenda."

 On other trials, the FM has agreed to put a sentence but added a warning.
 Nevertheless, I didn't encounter an explicit refusal.
-Our FM champion needs help, let's quickly and simply equip it with a shield 🛡️.
+Going on with our metaphor: our FM champion needs help, let's quickly and simply equip it with a shield 🛡️.

 ### Step 2: creating a guardrail, to deny climate change skepticism.